antoniusmisfit/userkit/README.md

 ### Installation
 Just place userkit.bat anywhere in your DOS environment's PATH.
 You can add "userkit login" to the end of C:\FDAUTO.BAT to login upon bootup, but you must have created at least one regular user before doing this.
-Note: UserKit will not work with any Windows versions after 3.1.
-Only FreeDOS, MS-DOS and DR-DOS are supported.
+Note: UserKit currently only works with FreeDOS.
 ### Usage
 Create a new user:
 userkit adduser [username]